Updated on 23 Dec 2025

 - Haemolytic anaemia treatment includes treating infections and stopping medicines that might be the reason for the disease.
 If the immune system is attacking RBC, medications to lower the immune system activity might be a part of the anaemia treatment.

-- Treatment for sickle cell anaemia might involve pain relievers, oxygen and intravenous hydration with fluids to minimise complications with minimum pain.
-Blood transfusion, folic acid supplements and a cancer drug (hydroxyurea) might also be used to treat anaemia.
+- Treatment for sickle cell anaemia might involve pain relievers, oxygen and intravenous hydration with fluids to minimise complications with minimal Blood transfusion, folic acid supplements and a cancer drug (hydroxyurea) might also be used to treat anaemia.

-- Thalassemia in early stages is usually mild and requires basic treatment.
-Severe types of thalassemia might require folic acid supplements, a blood and bone marrow stem cell transplant, blood transfusion and spleen removal in rare cases.
+- Thalassemia, a condition that affects the production of haemoglobin and RBCs, in the early stages is usually mild and requires basic treatment.
+Severe types might require folic acid supplements, a blood and bone marrow stem cell transplant, blood transfusion and spleen removal in rare cases.